-Consideration is being given to a means to create additional capacity on Speak Boulevard.
-The Airport has developed its own preferred route option which is shown on Figure 6.1.
-This route would relieve Speke Road/Speke Boulevard, re-route traffic approaching the Airport away from Speke Hall Avenue and open up land for development to the east of Speke.
+Consideration is being given to a means to create additional capacity on Speke Boulevard.
+The Airport has developed its own preferred route option which is shown at Appendix 2.
+This route would relieve Speke Road/Speke Boulevard, re-route traffic approaching the Airport away from Speke Hall Avenue and provide the opportunity for development to the east of Speke.
 LJLA will work collaboratively with other partners to explore other route options and to access funding in support of its aspirations.